-on general truthful mechanisms and on the broad class of "VCG-based", or "maximal-in-range", mechanisms, that have received much attention in algorithmic mechanism design recently (see [3, 2, 8, 13]).
+In our study of incentives in CPPP, we focus both on general truthful mechanisms and on the broad class of "VCG-based", or "maximal-in-range", mechanisms, that have received much attention in algorithmic mechanism design recently (see [2, 3, 8, 13]).

-CPPP is closely related to combinatorial auctions, that have gained the status of the paradigmatic problem in algorithmic mechanism design, and have been extensively studied across the computer science, microeconomics and operations research disciplines over past decades.
-To date, despite much research, big questions regarding the interplay between computation and truthfulness in combinatorial auctions, and in general, remain wide open.
+CPPP is closely related to combinatorial auctions, which have been studied extensively across the computer science, microeconomics and operations research disciplines over past decades.
+To date, despite much research, many big questions regarding the interplay between computation and truthfulness in combinatorial auctions and other related games remain wide open.
 We believe that CPPP is a more suitable arena for exploring the fundamental connections between computation and truthfulness.
-Indeed, the advances in [13] and [7], and our results here, demonstrate the amenability of CPPP to an algorithmic mechanism design examination.
+Indeed, the advances in [13] and [7], as well as our results, demonstrate the amenability of CPPP to an algorithmic mechanism design examination.